 Investors are too concentrated in the movements of their domestic market and economy.

-And causes them to miss opportunities to invest in faster-growing markets.
+This increases their risk, minimises their returns and causes them to miss opportunities to invest in faster-growing markets.

 The UK stock market is around 8% of the global stock market.

 The average holding by a UK investor of UK assets, is around 50%.

 Following your own hunches or the predictions of others will not deliver results over the long term.

 Being aware of home bias and diversifying globally, will.

 Level 2, Exchange TowerAl Mustaqbal Street (Future Street)PO Box 191905DubaiUnited Arab Emirates

 Copyright © 2020 AES Financial Services Ltd (“AESFSL”) registered in England no. 06063185